hypo69/hypo/docs/gemini/out/en/how_to/src/ai/tiny_troupe/TinyTroupe/tests/unit/test_tinyworld.rst

         setup(world)
         return world

-    # Example usage within a test function (demonstrating how to create the needed TinyWorld and use functions from the test suite)
+    # Example usage within a test function (demonStarting how to create the needed TinyWorld and use functions from the test suite)
     def test_broadcast_example(focus_group_world):
       # ... other test setup ...
       focus_group_world.broadcast("""Some message""")